Skip to main content

 Errors due to outliers

-Elapsed time (the survey duration) is recorded in seconds and needs to be calculated only after removing outliers.
-This is because the elapsed time field will include instances where a graduate leaves and resumes the survey at a latter point, inflating the survey duration.
+The survey duration is recorded in seconds and needs to be calculated only after removing outliers.
+This is because the data will include instances where a graduate leaves and resumes the survey at a latter point, inflating the survey duration.
 There are also instances of the survey length being recorded as a shorter time period than would have been possible to complete the survey.
 For the purpose of analysis, it has been decided that we would remove data relating to anything taking longer than 1 hour (3,600 seconds) or under 1 minute (60 seconds).
 The average survey durations we calculate by mode closely match our expectations and for CATI closely match the survey durations the call centre have observed.
-In cohort D of Year 3, the average length of an online survey was 9 minutes, 5 seconds and for CATI this was 14 minutes, 17 seconds.

 Future work

-• An accurate call count variable for all graduates is vital in understanding our call management system and could be a useful metric to report and has potential to be used in case prioritization.
+• An accurate call count variable for all graduates is vital in understanding our call management system..
 However due to the practical requirement to reset records in response to technical issues, this data item suffers from a degree of under-recording.
+We are looking at obtaining a more accurate call count variable.

 Next: Mode effects